m16bappi/singularity-image-processing/README.md

-# FastAPI Image Processing API - Documentation
+# Image Processing API - Documentation

 This API is designed for uploading, processing, and analyzing TIFF images using FastAPI.
 It supports Principal Component Analysis (PCA) for dimensionality reduction and efficient TIFF image handling.